-FOUR WINDS ELEMENTARY SCHOOL Fort Totten, North Dakota NOTES TO SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS Year Ended June 30, 2019
+FOUR WINDS ELEMENTARY SCHOOL Fort Totten, North Dakota NOTES TO SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS Year Ended June 30, 2021

-A. Basis of Presentation
+A. Basis of Presentation/Accounting

-The accompanying Schedule of Expenditures of Federal Awards includes the federal grant activity of FOUR WINDS ELEMENTARY SCHOOL under programs of the federal government for the year ended June 30, 2019.
+The accompanying Schedule of Expenditures of Federal Awards includes the federal grant activity of FOUR WINDS ELEMENTARY SCHOOL under programs of the federal government for the year ended June 30, 2021.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the schedule presents only a selected portion of the operations of the FOUR WINDS ELEMENTARY SCHOOL, it is not intended to and does not present the financial position, changes in financial position, or cash flows of the FOUR WINDS ELEMENTARY SCHOOL.
+Expenditures represent only the federally funded portions of the program.
+School records should be consulted to determine amounts expended or matched from non-federal sources.

-B. Basis of Accounting
+B. Summary of Significant Accounting Policies

 Expenditures reported on the schedule are reported on the accrual basis of accounting.
-Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-FOUR WINDS ELEMENTARY SCHOOL has elected not to use the 10-percent de minimis indirect cost rate as allowed under the Uniform Guidance.
+Such expenditures are recognized following the cost principles contained in Subpart E of the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.